Friday, April 5th: 1:00pm-6:30pm

 Covered topics include investigative methodology (interviewing victims, witnesses, and government officials; collection and analysis of photo, video, documentary and material evidence; as well as the use of new technologies, such as satellite imagery).
 Students will learn to select, conceptualize, and develop human rights research projects, and hone their writing skills to present human rights findings in a clear, concise and compelling manner, whether in internal memos, press releases, or detailed public reports.

-Early bird rate of $295 for those who register by January 8th
+Early bird rate of $395 for those who register by March 8.

-Regular rate of $345.
+Regular rate of $450.

 We will also offer a limited number of reduced rates for those wish significant financial need.